Djspaceg/css-updater/README.md

     Run with switches:
     $ ./css-updater.pl ~/myFolder/ --dry-run --scale 1.5 --factor 3 -v

+_It is recommended that you run this with --dry-run the first few times to make sure it will do what you expect._

+This tool will look through all of the files you give it, find pixel values, and augment them as you desire.
+The modified copies of the will be saved parallel to each file it's found.
+The new file will take the name of the original file, and append the `--processed-suffix` to it (before the extension).
+Ex: `/1980sJurassicPark/css/rad-dinosaur.css` is saved-as `/1980sJurassicPark/css/rad-dinosaur-updated.css`.

 ## Useful Switches
 Below are the supported options.